 Owner L Martín Segura created its funky vintage décor.
 Large windows and hanging plants give the interior an outdoor vibe.
 One corner (ideal for up to 12 diners) has a mural reflecting 15teen’s spirit, painted by a local graffiti artist.
 Outdoors, the hedge-bordered garden has a large terrace (shade available), with eclectic mix of tables and seating, and a grassed area.

-Like the owner, 15teen’s 37-year-old German chef Alexander Weinhold once worked at Sa Sal restaurant in Porto Cristo.
+Like the owner, 15teen’s German chef Alexander Weinhold once worked at Sa Sal restaurant in Porto Cristo.
 Mariano Sasso – the super-friendly Argentinian manager – is well known from Quince.

 After munching through moreish focaccia with tapenade and tomato pesto, we shared several dishes from the à la carte menu’s tapas, starters, and sharing dishes section.
 Our favourites: the generously filled Vietnamese rolls with ponzu sauce and the tuna tataki.
 Mashed potato fans should enjoy the classic Peruvian ‘Causa Limaña’ with crispy cuttlefish – proclaimed as good and spicy (and tastier than it looked).